 3rd Generation (GMT33XX-2) | 2023 | N/A | N/A |

 Remember, “neutral” years aren’t bad – they’re just not the cream of the crop.
-They offer a balanced blend of pros and cons, making them solid choices for cost-conscious purchasers.
+They offer a balanced blend of pros and cons, making them practical choices for cost-conscious buyers.

 Now, let’s delve deeper into each generation.
 Buckle up – it’s going to be an enlightening ride!